crest-cassia/oacis/en/configuring_host.md

 # {{ page.title }}

-This page explains how to configure the information of computational host.
+This page explains how to configure the information of a computational host.

 * TOC
 {:toc}